Facilities Management

 Green Opportunity Program

-The Green Opportunity (GO) programs are designed to connect the entire Fresno State community to the CUPR project.
-Below is a listing of the various points of collaboration that the GO programs will provide to the university.
-Check back often for more updates as we continue to engage and connect students, faculty, staff, administrators, and the wider Fresno community with the project.
+The Green Opportunity (GO) Program was designed to connect the entire Fresno State community to the CUPR project.
+Below is a listing of the various points of collaboration that the GO programs has provided to the university.

 Central Utility Plant Replacement Project (CUPR) Fall 2023 Guest Lecture Series

-Fresno State has partnered with the Bulldog Infrastructure Group (BIG), a consortium of companies, to develop and implement the largest Public-Private Partnership Utility Infrastructure Project in the CSU network.
-BIG will modernize and maintain Fresno State's central utility infrastructure system, while also offering several other energy conservation measures (ECMs) that maximize project savings.
+Fresno State partnered with the Bulldog Infrastructure Group (BIG) to develop and implement the largest Public-Private Partnership Utility Infrastructure Project in the CSU network.
+BIG modernized and maintained Fresno State's central utility infrastructure system, while offering several other energy conservation measures (ECMs) that maximize project savings.

-The Guest Lecture Series, sponsored by the BIG Green Operations team, provides Fresno students and faculty with specialized lectures from industry experts on a variety of topics including Public Private Partnerships (P3), solar technology, and the psychology of energy conservation.
-Participants take away an enhanced awareness of the CUPR project as well as a deeper understanding of large-scale organized energy savings.
+The Guest Lecture Series, sponsored by the BIG Green Operations team, provided Fresno students and faculty with specialized lectures from industry experts on a variety of topics including Public Private Partnerships (P3), solar technology, and the psychology of energy conservation.
+Participants took away an enhanced awareness of the CUPR project as well as a deeper understanding of large-scale organized energy savings.

 - Intro to Public Private Partnerships and the Fresno State CUPR Project

-NORESCO construction personnel will provide an overview of the CUPR project and describe a Public Private Partnership, the roles of Fresno State, NORESCO, and the Bulldog Infrastructure Group, LLC.
-They will give a brief overview of the impacts and benefits to various stakeholder groups (including students). - We have to build WHAT!?
+NORESCO construction personnel provided an overview of the CUPR project and described a Public Private Partnership, the roles of Fresno State, NORESCO, and the Bulldog Infrastructure Group, LLC.
+They gave a brief overview of the impacts and benefits to various stakeholder groups (including students). - We have to build WHAT!?
 Managing and maintaining a multi-million-dollar construction

 project

-CUPR project managers will describe day-to-day tasks and roles including how time, subcontractors, schedules, permissions, approvals, meetings, etc. are managed.
-They will also discuss Operations and Maintenance planning for what will happen at the Central Utility Plant after the construction is complete.
-The Project managers will discuss the skills they need to be able to adapt to continually changing circumstances and solve problems or issues that arise in the process of managing a complex construction project. - Shining a light on solar: Development of solar photovoltaic projects
+CUPR project managers described day-to-day tasks and roles including how time, subcontractors, schedules, permissions, approvals, meetings, etc. are managed.
+They also discussed Operations and Maintenance planning for what happened at the Central Utility Plant after the construction is complete.
+The Project managers discussed the skills they need to be able to adapt to continually changing circumstances and solve problems or issues that arise in the process of managing a complex construction project. - Shining a light on solar: Development of solar photovoltaic projects

-An industry expert will discuss and explain the steps of developing a large-scale solar photovoltaic (PV) project.
-From the preliminary work of customer and site evaluation, to the advanced stages of design and energy use analysis, all phases of a solar photovoltaic project will be investigated.
-Participants will even gain insight into competitive pricing and technical proposal writing for solar construction projects. - From Intern to Full Time Employee– taking what I learned in the classroom and applying
+Industry experts discussed and explained the steps of developing a large-scale solar photovoltaic (PV) project.
+From the preliminary work of customer and site evaluation, to the advanced stages of design and energy use analysis, all phases of a solar photovoltaic project were investigated.
+Participants even gained insight into competitive pricing and technical proposal writing for solar construction projects. - From Intern to Full Time Employee– taking what I learned in the classroom and applying

 it to my career

-New full-time NORESCO employee, Nestor Bulosan, will explain how the Fresno State CUPR project has impacted his career path.
-He will describe his background as a student including what classes he took and previous experience he had that led him to apply for the CUPR internship.
-He will break down the process of becoming an intern – what it took to get started with NORESCO, describe a typical day in the life of a NORESCO intern (jobs and tasks), how he transitioned to a full-time employee. - Better Safe than Sorry: Exploring safety and compliance of the CUPR project
+NORESCO employee, Nestor Bulosan, explained how the Fresno State CUPR project has impacted his career path.
+He described his background as a student including what classes he took and previous experience he had that led him to apply for the CUPR internship.
+He broke down the process of becoming an intern – what it took to get started with NORESCO, describe a typical day in the life of a NORESCO intern (jobs and tasks), how he transitioned to a full-time employee. - Better Safe than Sorry: Exploring safety and compliance of the CUPR project

-A NORESCO environmental health and safety compliance officer will describe the specific challenges of safety for the Fresno CUPR project including the special considerations for ADA accessibility and scope adaptations.
-Rather than simply reacting to an incident, our safety officers collaborate with Fresno employees to identify and solve issues before they occur.
-Learn how collaboration builds trust, higher quality outputs, and a safer environment for construction workers and everyone on the Fresno State campus.
+A NORESCO environmental health and safety compliance officer described the specific challenges of safety for the Fresno CUPR project including the special considerations for ADA accessibility and scope adaptations.
+Rather than simply reacting to an incident, safety officers collaborated with Fresno employees to identify and solve issues before they occured.
+Students learned about how collaboration builds trust, higher quality outputs, and a safer environment for construction workers and everyone on the Fresno State campus.

 Once identified, assessment of these factors establishes a baseline of current human behavior with regards to energy use.
 Next, using a combination of HBEA interviews, focus group and survey results, specific behaviors are identified that have a significant impact on the environment and your energy costs.